lindseypgill/servicemanager-config/servicemanager-config/administration/hai.md

 The following areas of functionality send request data during each invocation and are document as follows:
 ### Request Summariser
-When summarising a request the following data from the request you are in is processed:
+When summarizing a request the following data from the request you are in is processed:
 ```

     h_itsm_requests.h_description